 - Mileage (receipts or details from deductible mileage)

 - Receipts (other than those used for taxes)

-As these items come into your household, just simply file them into the right plastic sleeve.
-Once you reconcile your bank statement, you can file it away and you are through with it.
-When you get paid, just place your paycheck stub or statement into that sleeve.
-Keep your receipts to the stores where you shop in those sleeves.
+As these items come into your household, simply file them into the right plastic sleeve.
+Once you reconcile your bank statement, you can file it away, and you are through with it.
+When you get paid, place your paycheck stub or statement into that sleeve.
+Keep your receipts from the stores where you shop in those sleeves.
 Now, when you need any of these items for any reason, you can very quickly and easily find it — right in the month where it occurred!